coltonhurst/dump/README.md

 ### Vue and Vuetify Hello World

 Like the two projects above, it's as simple as possible to run.
 Just open the [index.html](vue-and-vuetify-hello-world/index.html) in a web browser with [app.js](vue-and-vuetify-hello-world/app.js) in the same directory.
 It simply displays Hello World, but has Vue and Vuetify integrated as a simple starting point for learning, testing, and building things with the Vue.js framework.

+### C Examples

+Just some fun examples of stuff in C. Comments have been added so if the reader doesn't know C, they might get what's actually going on.